Tuesday, 8 December 2020

 RPS has a room in the school mentioning Chew Boon Juan was the owner of 61 Jalan Chamberlain

-This gate linked Chew Boon Juan's home, 61 Chamberlain Road to MGS school which his grand children used.
+This gate that linked Chew Boon Juan's home, 61 Chamberlain Road to MGS school which his grand children used.
 Pic taken in 2018

 JAG

-Saturday 31 October 2020
+Saturday, 31 October 2020

 Chew Choon Siew's Marriage To Kwan lu-Foon By Barbara Hsu (Choon Siew's daughter)